billroy/textwhacker/README.md

 # Textwhacker readme

+Textwhacker enables Bitlash to print scrolling marquee text to a Sparkfun LED matrix.

 ## Install

 Install Bitlash per instructions at http://bitlash.net

 Install this textwhacker library in the same place you put Bitlash

-Connect your Sparkfun LED array per these notes in textwhacker.cpp, or change these lines to be appropriate for your hardware setup:
+Connect your Sparkfun LED matrix per these notes in textwhacker.cpp, or change these lines to be appropriate for your hardware setup:

 	//////////